igoramadas/imgrecog/README.md

 ### console

 Enable or disable logging to the console.
-Enabled by default, but you can disable it programatically. **Important:** if you disable the console logging, any error or exception found will get thrown instead, and might potentially stop the detection / parsing.
+Enabled by default when using via the command line, but not when using it as a library / programatically.

 ### extensions *`-e`*